easyparcel/OpenAPI/source/includes/2025-09/_wallet.md

 1. This endpoint provides the current balance in your EasyParcel wallet, which can be used for shipping services.
 2. The response includes both regular wallet balance and free credit balance.
-3. Free credits may have expiration dates and usage restrictions that are not included in this response.
-4. Multiple currency wallets are supported, though most accounts will only have one currency.
-5. The balance is updated in real-time and reflects the current available amount for shipping services.
+3. The balance is updated in real-time and reflects the current available amount for shipping services.
-6. Wallet balances can be topped up through the EasyParcel dashboard or using the top-up API endpoints (if available).
+4. Wallet balances can be topped up through the EasyParcel dashboard.
-7. Always ensure your account has sufficient balance before submitting shipment orders to avoid processing delays.
+5. Always ensure your account has sufficient balance before submitting shipment orders to avoid processing delays.